Access Professional Indemnity Insurance (PII) forms and other resources for the 2020/2021 indemnity period.

 Please note: a certificate of good standing is not required to be included with the common proposal form as part of your PII application.

 Participating Insurers Agreement

 Insurers are required to sign a participating insurers agreement in order to participate in the solicitors’ PII market.

 The Society has no power to grant any extension of this deadline.
-As such, if the form is not submitted to the Special Purpose Fund Manager on or before 1 November 2019, the insurer will not be permitted to act as a participating insurers in the market in 2019/2020.
-It should be noted that the minimum level of participation in the Special Purpose Fund for any insurer who signs the Participating Insurers Agreement will be 1%.
+As such, if the form is not submitted to the Special Purpose Fund Manager on or before 1 November 2020, the insurer will not be permitted to act as a participating insurers in the market in 2020/2021.
+It should be noted that there is no minimum level of participation in the Special Purpose Fund for any insurer who signs the Participating Insurers Agreement this year.

 Queries or applications to the SPF Manager should be directed to DWF Claims (Ireland) Limited.

 All insurers are required to leave quotes to firms open for a period of not less than 10 working days.
 This requirement was introduced in the 2012/2013 indemnity period and remains in place.

 The list of participating insurers for the 2020/2021 indemnity period is available below.

 Lists of participating insurers for previous indemnity periods can be accessed under Other PII Resources.

 The Society introduced a new requirement for all participating insurers for the 2018/2019 indemnity period increasing the required minimum financial strength rating of the insurer from BBB (S&P, Fitch or equivalent) to A (Fitch, S&P or equivalent).
 Insurers must meet and maintain the minimum financial strength rating to participate in the market.
 Information on the insurer’s financial rating should be provided with every quote.